codingclubrvce/VolvoCars_Hackathon_RVCE/README.md

    - To **add new files**, click the "Add file" button, select "Upload files," drag and drop your project files, and commit the changes.
    - To **edit existing files**, navigate to the file, click the pencil icon to edit, make your changes, and commit the changes.
+   - Commit the changes directly to your branch

 5. **Open a Pull Request**